rust-lang/rfcs/text/0000-ptr-to-field.md

 In the end `y_bar_name` will contain a pointer to `x.bar.name`, all without dereferencing a single pointer!
 (Given that this is a verbose, we may want some syntax for this, but that is out of scope for this RFC)

 But, we can build on this foundation and create a more power abstraction, to generalize this project notion to smart pointers.
+See future possibilities section for some ideas about how this could work, via the `Project` trait.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation